PeterVranken/ST4ForOctave/readMe.md

 that really deeply nested data object can be passed to the template engine just like that.

-A major sample presents a simple compiler, which passes its complete parse tree as a single "attribute" -- i.e. the rendered data object in the terminology of StringTemplate -- to the template engine for code generation.
+A major sample presents a compiler fragment, which passes its complete parse tree as a single "attribute" -- the rendered data object in the terminology of StringTemplate -- to the template engine for code generation.

 # How to run the StringTemplate V4 engine from GNU Octave? #